AaronCWacker/Yggdrasil/README.md

 Full Genome File | What it gets us
 ------------ | -------------
 My personal Genome is available here.
 It is released as open source information which can be used for research, education, and furthering our knowledge of genomics and AI.
 It is provided here as a free data resource with my permission to use. | https://github.com/AaronCWacker/Yggdrasil/blob/main/genome_Aaron_Wacker_v5_Full_20210221040402.zip
+OSGenome is an open source web application allowing you to gather information on your Genome | https://github.com/AaronCWacker/OSGenome

 Appsheet Demonstration URL | Description https://www.appsheet.com/newshortcut/e6b3850c-e53f-417e-968e-38f3055bae86 | Medication and Diet Rx - Install Link